 Glen’s artwork is heavily influenced by experience in the graphic art field and his sense of humor.
 Digital photography and photographic software are his tools for creating his pieces.
 He states, “I’m just having fun with the equipment I use everyday at work.”

-My art is created using digital photographs, some shot on my own camera and others collected from archival websites.
+My wall art is created using digital photographs, some shot on my own camera and others collected from archival websites.
 I then use Adobe Photoshop to manipulate these images into surreal landscapes.

 My influences are M.C.
 Escher, Salvador Dali, Vincent Van Gogh, and Storm Thorgerson.